pimvanriezen/opticon/README.md

 Generate a random UUID for the `admin_token` setting.
 Requests with this token coming from the IP address specified by `admin_host` will be granted administrative privileges.

-The `keystone_url` should point to an OpenStack Keystone server.
-Authorization tokens sent to the Opticon API using the OpenStack `X-Auth-Token` header will be verified against this service, and any OpenStack tenants the token is said to have access to will be open to the local session.

-Note that, in order to keep latency at a minimum, opticon-api will cache valid and invalid tokens, and their associated tenant lists, for up to an hour.

 The API server will also reference `/etc/opticon/opticon-meter.conf`, so it can inform users of the actual defaults active.